Complete Ricci solitons via estimates on the soliton potential: Introduction

 More generally, it will be shown that the examples of steady and expanding K\"ahler Ricci solitons on complex line bundles over {\em products} of Fano K\"ahler Einstein manifolds due to Dancer-Wang \cite{DWCohomOneSolitons} appear amongst continuous families of non-K\"ahler Ricci solitons.

-\begin{theorem} Let $L$ be the total space of a complex line bundle over a product of Fano K\"ahler Einstein manifolds with $m \geq 1$ factors whose Euler class is a rational linear combination of the first Chern classes of the base manifolds.
-Then there exist an $m$-parameter family of complete non-trivial steady and an $(m+1)$-parameter family of complete non-trivial expanding gradient Ricci solitons on $L.$ \end{theorem}
+\begin{maintheorem} Let $L$ be the total space of a complex line bundle over a product of Fano K\"ahler Einstein manifolds with $m \geq 1$ factors whose Euler class is a rational linear combination of the first Chern classes of the base manifolds.
+Then there exist an $m$-parameter family of complete non-trivial steady and an $(m+1)$-parameter family of complete non-trivial expanding gradient Ricci solitons on $L.$ \end{maintheorem}

 The existence of Einstein metrics on the total space $L$ of complex line bundles over Fano K\"ahler Einstein manifolds was discussed in the seminal work of Berard-Bergery \cite{BeBeEinstein}.
 Generalising this set-up in a different direction, L\"u-Page-Pope \cite{LuPagePopeQEinstein} considered Einstein metrics of warped product type on $S^m \times L$ for $m>1$ and found complete Ricci flat metrics.
-In fact the sphere can be replaced by any other Einstein manifold of positive scalar curvature.
-All of these examples also support complete steady and expanding Ricci solitons.
+In fact the sphere can be replaced by an Einstein manifold of positive scalar curvature.
+All of their examples also support complete steady and expanding Ricci solitons.